honmanyau/study-notes/Course Notes/Principles of Machine Learning: Python Edition.md

 For examining distribution and frequency of data numerically, which is important for determining the significance of subsets of data.
 Example: finding class imbalance in classification.

+### Data Preparation

+Data preparation ensures that machine learning algorithms work optimally on a given set of data and is vital to learning performance.

+* Data exploration
+* Remove duplicates
+* Treat missing values
+* Handle errors and outliers
+* Scale features
+* Split dataset
+* Visualisation

+#### Duplicates

+Introduces bias.

+* Identify duplicates
+* Develop removal strategies

+#### Missing Values

+* Typically detected in data exploration

+#### Errors and Outliers

+Errors are, well, errors.
+Outliers are potentially valuable depending on what one is attempting to achieve with the data.

+#### Scaling

+Introduces biases that depend on absolute values.

+* Z-Score scaling
+  * mean = 0, S.D. approx. 1
+* Min-max
+  * scales values according to min-max
+  * messes things up when outliers are present

+#### Data Splitting

+* Usually split before training so that test and evaluation sets are different
+* Not splitting will lead to information leakage
+* Examples:
+  * Bernoulli sampling
+  * Cross validation (resampling method)

+#### Finding and Treating Missing Data

+#### Finding and Treating Duplicates

+#### Scaling Data

+* Must split data first, then train scaler on training set, and apply scale to evaluation data

+#### Overview of Feature Engineering

+* Understand data relationships through data exploration
+* Transform features
+* Compute interaction terms
+* Visualisation to check results
+* Test with ML models
+* Rinse and repeat

+#### Transforming Features

+Common transformations:
+  * log, exp, square, sqrt, variance... etc.
+  * Diff, cumulative sum... etc.
+  * Nonlinearly transformed features are not colinear with pre and post transformation

+#### Interaction Terms

+Black magic.

+In all seriously, the bottom line is that there is no recipe for this.
+Depends on domain knowledge, how well one knows about a problem, whether or not one is experienced and/or lucky enough to identify features... etc.